loandangnt/women-clothing/README.md

 Positive Feedback Count: Positive Integer documenting the number of other customers who found this review positive.
 Division Name: Categorical name of the product high level division.
 Department Name: Categorical name of the product department name.
-Class Name: Categorical name of the product class name."
+Class Name: Categorical name of the product class name.

 - Business questions for this dataset:
-Questions	Can be answered or not?
-How?

 1. Based on review and rating, what customers like and don't like about clothing by category, department?
-Yes	Clustering, wordcloud, visualization (count frequent words, polarized tag plot (compare word frequency bet. positive review (>3) and negative (<3), will be good if I can do it interactively)?
-2. Is the rating consistent with review?
-Yes	Rating data is consistent with review and Rec IND.
+Wordcloud, visualization

-3. How do we prioritize problems for improvement area for each clothing item/category (topic modeling)?
-Yes	Topic modeling using LDA
+2. How to prioritize problems for improvement area for a clothing item/category?
+Topic modeling using LDA

-4. Can we use this data to predict if a review is negative or positive?
-How to see if a product is being reviewed negative or positive and how to predict if a product would be liked or disliked?
-Not in scope Classification model (use rating or recommendation as label)
-5. If you are the one who is in charged to address very serious issues exist with most products/ some segment of products in the website, how do you use this data to address it?
-Yes	I will find the most problematic Clothing items.
-Then, I will identify which are the most prominant problems with these products (sovled by LDA topic modeling task in wuesation 3 above).
+3. How to choose which product to be treated/improved first?
+Rating statistics; LDA output model accuracy (more accurate prediction is prioritized)

 - LDA Topic Modeling:
-1. Problem statement: I'm trying to see what people complained about a product.
+1. Problem statement: I'm trying to see what people complained about a garment item.
 Retailers can use the insights to prioritize improvement on the most frequently complained issues.
-The model segments negative review texts (low rating average, <3), and will give us an idea of what customers complain about the product on a review/purchase.
+The model segments negative review texts (low rating average, <3), and provides information about what customers complain about the reviewed item.
 I use topic modeling technique - LDA model.
-An expected result of the model would be that, for clothing id 1001, a negative review complained mostly about material.
-2. Model output assessment: Human observations, Wordcound visualization.
+2. Model output evalution: Human observations, Wordcloud visualization.
-3. Delivery: Each low rated Clothing Category receives top 3 prioritized areas of improvement for their product and service.
+3. Delivery: An expected result of the model would be that, for clothing id 1001, a negative review complained mostly about material.
+Each low rated Clothing Category receives top 3 prioritized areas of improvement for their product and service.